dali-lab/seabird/README.md

 ## Setup :wrench:

-1. Run `npm install` to get all the `node_modules` for the project
+1. Clone this repository `git clone https://github.com/dali-lab/seabird.git`

+2. Go into the main directory and install all the necessary modules `cd seabird/Seabird && npm install`

-2. Refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repo for futher information.
+3. Refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repository for reference for the backend

 ## Style Guide

-Using the [AirBnb](https://github.com/airbnb/javascript) styleguide for Javascript for this project
+Using the [AirBnb](https://github.com/airbnb/javascript) style guide for Javascript for this project

 ## Authors :pencil: